Packaging waste: Plastic containers and packaging

-Role of packaging waste in pollution
+Role in pollution

 Litter

 Litter mostly consists of packaging waste.
 Besides the disfigurement of the landscape, it also poses a health hazard for various life forms.
 Packaging materials such as glass and plastic bottles are the main constituents of litter.
 It has a huge impact on the marine environment as well, when animals are caught in or accidentally consume plastic packaging.

 Air pollution

 The production of packaging material is the main source of the air pollution that is being spread globally.
 Some emissions comes from accidental fires or activities that includes incineration of packaging waste that releases vinyl chloride, CFC, and hexane.
 For a more direct course, emissions can originate in land fill sites which could release CO_{2} and methane.
 Most CO_{2} comes from steel and glass packaging manufacturing.

 Water pollution

 Packaging waste can come from land based or marine sources.
 The current location that makes up the large of amount of water pollution is the Great Pacific Garbage Patch located at West Coast of North America to Japan.
 Marine sources such as rivers that caught packaging materials eventually lead to the oceans.
 In global standards, about 80 percent of packaging waste in ocean comes from land based sources and 20 percent comes from marine sources.
 The 20 percent of packaging waste that comes from marine sources comes from the rivers of China starting from least to greatest contributors, the Hanjiang, Zhujiang, Dong, Huangpu, Xi, and Yangtze river.
 All other marine sources comes from rivers of Africa and Southeast Asia.